apache/hudi/website/docs/quick-start-guide.md

 ```

 :::note
-- RECORDKEY_FIELD_NAME.key() config is used to configure primary keys for a given Hudi table.
+- Users can explicitly set RECORDKEY_FIELD_NAME.key() config to configure primary keys for a given Hudi table.
 In the absence of
-  this config, hudi will auto generate record keys(primary keys) for the records being ingested.
-If explicitly set by the user,
+  this config, Hudi will auto generate record keys (primary keys) for the records being ingested.
-  primary keys are generated as per the user configuration.
 - When primary key configs are set by the user, it is recommended to also configure `PRECOMBINE_FIELD_NAME.key()`.
 :::